kylebarron/language-stata/README.md

 on the command line using [Pandoc](https://pandoc.org/).

 The file [`dyntext.dotex`](examples/dyntext.dotex) is a proof-of-concept and should compile with LaTeX but the output is not shown here.

-## Running Code

-The [`stata-exec`](https://atom.io/packages/stata-exec) package has functionality to run Stata code on Windows, macOS, and Linux.

 #### Footnotes